blues/app-accelerators/36-vending-machine-monitor/README.md

 Soda vending machines, especially older models, are typically not internet connected.
 This project shows how to retrofit a regular soda vending machine to make it internet connected using a Notecard.

-By using a distance sensor placed at the top of each column of soda cans, the Soda Vending Machine Monitor App provides notification when items are vended, when a particular item is running low or empty and when the column has been restocked.
+By using a distance sensor placed at the top of each column of soda cans, the Soda Vending Machine Monitor App provides notifications when items are vended, when a particular item is running low or empty and when the column has been restocked.

 - [Soda Vending Machine Monitor](#soda-vending-machine-monitor)
   - [App Features](#app-features)